callmeEthan/PrimeFramework_Sponza/README.md

 <img src="https://github.com/callmeEthan/PrimeFramework_Sponza/blob/main/Screenshots/foliage.jpg?raw=true?raw=true" width="1024">
 The mesh still have some unused attribute, which can be tweak for things like collision and stuff, probably.
 ## Other effects
-That I have nothing notable to talk about...
+That there is nothing notable to talk about...

 **Screen space ambient occlusion:** you probably already know what it is.
 **Fog:** Apply a color using depth buffer.